noaione/yuusha-shoukan-ln/sources/v03/chapter4.md

 Looking at the bag which works the same way as my magic box and doesn't feel heavy at all, I thought.
 I've been harvesting fruits almost without a break so far, and I think I've harvested a little more than 400 fruits there.
-However, as a first time participant, I'm not sure if that 400 is a large number or not....
+However, as a first time participant, I'm not sure if that 400 is a large number or not...
 I wish I had asked Rei-san and the others before...

 No, in the first place, I don't know the reason why, but Lilia-san and the others treated me like I'm one of the people who had a chance for victory, and